Support Us Button Widget

 Table of Contents

 The city of Columbia was created by the General Assembly in 1786, and many of our street names are original to that founding.
 The city was designed as 400 Blocks in a two-mile square on the Congaree River with perimeter streets and two through streets that were 150-ft wide, some of which we still enjoy today.
-Now that 230+ years have passed, the city and its streets are chock-full of vibrant history.
+Now that over 230 years have passed, the city and its streets are filled with vibrant history.

-When the original grid for the city was laid out, the north-south streets were all named after notable Revolutionary or Civil War officers.
+When the original grid for the city was laid out, the north-south streets were all named after notable Revolutionary officers.
 The east-west streets were mostly named for important agricultural products of the state’s economy or important citizens at the time.

 Columbia’s Boundary Streets